Doncic, Mavs beat foul-plagued Paul, Suns to even series 2-2 - KESQ

 AP Sports Writer

+“I saw he was going for the rebound and I was surprised,” Doncic said.
+“He said to me, ‘Did I push you that hard?’
+I said, ‘No, not that hard.
+But it was a smart play.’
+And he said, ‘Yeah, I know.’”

-Paul was out of Game 4 early in the fourth quarter, the period when he often dominated the Mavericks during an 11-game winning streak that ended with consecutive home victories for Dallas.
+Paul ended up being out of Game 4 early in the fourth quarter, the period when he often dominated the Mavericks during an 11-game winning streak that ended with consecutive home victories for Dallas.
 Game 5 is Tuesday night in Phoenix.

 Dorian Finney-Smith scored a playoff career-high 24 points on the most 3-pointers he’s had, regular season or playoffs.
 He was 8 of 12 from deep, including consecutive 3s for a 14-point lead midway through the fourth.

+“Last year was a learning experience for us,” Booker said.
+“We went to six games last year with the Lakers, six games with the Clippers, six with the Bucks, six with New Orleans (this year).
+We understand that it’s a series.
+It’s the playoffs for a reason.”

-Turnovers were the story with Paul in Dallas’ Game 3 win, when the 37-year-old had the most in any half for his playoff career with seven before halftime.
+Turnovers were the story with Paul in Dallas’ Game 3 win, when the 37-year-old had the most in any half of his playoff career with seven before halftime.

 This time it was fouls, and it started when coach Monty Williams put him back in the game with three in the final minute of the first half.
-Paul picked up his fourth just before the halftime buzzer when he tried to rebound his own miss and bumped Doncic.
+Williams had taken Paul out after his third at the 1:52 mark.

+Paul drove to try to score in the final seconds but left the shot short, then made the ill-fated decision to chase the rebound.

+“I’ve got to look back at it,” Paul said.
+“I mean, I can’t put myself in the situation to give them that ability to do that.
+I’ve just got to look at myself and figure out how to do better.”

 Just 2 1/2 minutes into the second half, Williams had no choice but to use his challenge when Paul stopped and backed into Jalen Brunson as Paul started bringing the ball up the court.
 The fifth foul was upheld on review.